 Alcohol treatment for at-risk elderly adults

 Many individuals continue to drink excessively in adulthood and into late adulthood.
 Excessive drinking alone is a significant problem among elderly adults.
 Moreover, this age group often faces additional risks from alcohol consumption because of comorbidities (such as gout or hepatitis) and/or use of certain medications (such as sedatives or antidepressants).
-Thus, alcohol treatment for at-risk elderly adults should not be dismissed, and the need for intervention should be explored among at-risk elderly individuals.
+Thus, the impact of increased alcohol-related risk for elderly adults should not be dismissed, and the need for intervention should be explored among at-risk elderly individuals.
 Indeed, researchers at UCLA’s David Geffen School of Medicine found that more than one-third of elderly individuals who consume alcohol are at-risk drinkers because of excessive drinking, comorbidities, or medication use (Barnes et. al., 2010).

 The researchers conducted a cross-sectional analysis of survey data from 3,308 current drinkers ages 60 and older from primary care clinics in the Santa Barbara, CA area.
 Researchers used the Comorbidity Alcohol Risk Evaluation Tool (CARET) to identify at-risk drinkers based on high-risk comorbidities, high-risk medication use, and excessive alcohol use alone.